gethinode/hinode/content/post/join-us-thursday-for-julys-mambo-merge-office-hours.md

   "date": "2023-07-12T18:33:27.000Z",
-  "title": "Join us Thursday for July’s Mambo Merge Office Hours!", "Slug": "join-us-thursday-for-julys-mambo-merge-office-hours", "description": "We’re smack dab in the middle of Summer ’23 and, since we’ve spent the last month learning, testing, and trying all the new Salesforce functionality that dropped with the May/June release, it’s a prefect time for Mambo Merge users to brush up on the basics, see a speedy demo of updated functionality, and get Qs to all their most pressing As!
-Tomorrow’s the next installment of <a href="https://cloud.news.mambomerge.app/officehours">Mambo Merge ‘Office Hours</a>’!.", "tags": ["salesforce-doc-gen","mambo-merge","appexchange","salesforce-app","salesforce"], "author": {
+  "title": "Join us Thursday for July’s Mambo Merge Office Hours!", "Slug": "join-us-thursday-for-julys-mambo-merge-office-hours", "description": "We’re smack dab in the middle of Summer ’23 and, since we’ve spent the last month learning, testing, and trying all the new Salesforce functionality that dropped with the May/June release", "tags": ["salesforce-doc-gen","mambo-merge","appexchange","salesforce-app","salesforce"], "author": {
     "name": Chris Stegall,